Gonialoe dinteri: Description

 It is named after German botanist Kurt Dinter.
 Taxonomically, it was formerly part of the Serrulatae series of three very closely related Aloe species, together with Gonialoe variegata and Gonialoe sladeniana.
 Recent phylogenetic studies have shown these three species to constitute an entirely separate genus, what was published under the name Gonialoe.

 While this species looks rather similar to its two sister species, it can be distinguished from Gonialoe sladeniana by its longer leaves which curve downwards, and it can be distinguished from Gonialoe variegata by its large size, taller thinner sparser inflorescence, and the spots on its leaves being more linear, almost to the point of being stripes.
-The bracts of G.dinteri are 3 nerved, unlike its sister species which are 1 nerved.
-G.dinteri also has an unusually large root stock; its roots form a far larger percentage of its body weight than all the rest of the plant put together.
+The bracts of G. dinteri are 3 nerved, unlike its sister species which are 1 nerved.
+G. dinteri also has an unusually large root stock; its roots form a far larger percentage of its body weight than all the rest of the plant put together.

 Distribution

-Gonialoe dinteri is found in sparse populations across a large arid area of Namibia and around the verges of the Namib desert.
+Gonialoe dinteri is found in fragmented populations across a large, arid portion of Namibia, around the edges of the Namib Desert, into extreme southern Angola.
 It usually occurs in deep cracks in limestone or granite rock, or growing under scrub.
 It is listed in the IUCN Red List under the species synonym Aloe dinteri.

-What little rain there is in this area, tends to fall in the summer.
-Towards the south, as the climate gradually gives way to a winter-rainfall climate, Gonialoe dinteri is replaced by Gonialoe sladeniana which inhabits the central intermediate zone, and finally by Gonialoe variegata even further south where winter-rainfall climate predominates.
+In its native area, the little rain that does occur tends to fall in the summer.
+Traveling towards the southern limit of its range, the climate gradually gives way to a winter-rainfall climate, with G. dinteri being eventually replaced by G. sladeniana (which inhabits the central intermediate zone) and, ultimately, by G. variegata even further south (where winter-rainfall climates predominate) to the Indian Ocean coast of South Africa, and the Cape fynbos.